FelixJoseph/QBSubscriberField/README.md

 ### Manually:

 * Download QBSubscriberField.
-* Drag and drop NotifyMe directory to your project
+* Drag and drop QBSubscriberField directory to your project

 ##Usage